pegros/PEG_LIST/help/sfpegProfileCmp.md

 ### App Builder Configuration

-In the App Builder, the configuration is straightforward, most of it consisting in selecting the appropriate **sfpegProfile__mdt** custom metadata record in the _Profile Configuration_ property.<br/>
+In the App Builder, the configuration is straightforward, most of it consisting in selecting the appropriate **sfpegProfile__mdt** custom metadata record in the `Profile Configuration` property.<br/>
 ![Profile Component App Builder Configuration](/media/sfpegProfileConfig.png)

-Various styling options are also available, such as _Wrapping CSS_, _Display Size_, _Padding Size_,
-_Action Alignment_, _Inverse Mode?_ (for text color).
+Various styling options are also available, such as `Wrapping CSS`, `Display Size`, `Padding Size`, `Action Alignment`, `Inverse Mode?` (for text color).

-_Note_: one of the possible valeus for the _Action Alignment_ property enables to set the action bar within the header section next to the title.
+_Note_: one of the possible values for the `Action Alignment` property enables to set the action bar within the header section next to the title.
 This is useful to optimise vertical screen consumption.

 ### Metadata Configuration